kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/passthrough_auth/_index.md

 spec:
   configs:
   - passThroughAuth:
-      # As of Gloo Edge v1.6.1, grpc is the only pass through auth method supported
+      # As of Gloo Edge v1.6.1, grpc is the only passthrough auth method supported
       grpc:
         # Address of the grpc auth server to query
         address: <<server address here>>
+        # Set a connection timeout to external service, default is 5 seconds
+        connectionTimeout: 3s
 EOF
 {{< /highlight >}}